wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Log Attributes

-Each log has required attributes, optional attributes, and tags.
+Each log has required attributes, standard attributes, and custom tags.
+We tokenize the values of these attributes and tags, so that you can filter and search logs.

 {%include tip.html content="If your logging solution doesn't use exactly the same tags, you can use a proxy configuration file to map your tags to the expected attributes and tags.
 See [My Logging Solution Doesn't Use the Default Attributes](logging_faq.html#my-logging-solution-doesnt-use-the-default-attributes). "%}